voxpupuli/beaker/DOCUMENTING.md

 Note: The `tag` name and the `nameOfValue` in question cannot contain spaces.

 All sections should be considered mandatory, but in practice a committer can walk a contributor through the process and help ensure a high quality of documentation.
-When contributing keep especially in mind that an `@example` block will go a long way in helping understand the use case (which also encourages use by others) and the @api tag helps to understand the scope of a Pull Request.
+When contributing keep especially in mind that an
+`@example` block will go a long way in helping understand the use case (which also encourages use by others) and the @api tag helps to understand the scope of a Pull Request.

 Please be liberal with whitespace (not trailing whitespace) and vertical alignment as it helps readability while “in code”.
 Default indentation is two spaces unless there are readability/vertical alignment concerns.

-While the `@params`, `@returns`, etc... may seem redundant they encourage thinking through exactly what you are doing and because of their strict format they allow a level of tooling not available in regular ruby.
+While the `@params`, `@returns`, etc... may seem redundant, they encourage thinking through exactly what you are doing and because of their strict format they allow a level of tooling not available in regular Ruby.

 You are encouraged to run the YARD documentation server locally by: